Emilianoac/nuxt-3-stable-diffusion-content-generator/README.md

-# Nuxt 3 Minimal Starter
+# Stable Diffusion generator

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+An AI image generator using the API of stability.ai and Nuxt 3

 ## Setup